m0d1nst4ll3r/43_printf/README.md

 	- m
 		- prints output of strerror(errno)
 		- no argument needed
+		- accepts flags, width works with this
+		- # flag makes this print errno instead of strerror(errno)
+			- errno's macro value is printed as string (like ENOENT) unless it is 0 (0 is printed)
 	- %
 		- prints %
 		- no argument needed
+		- flags are completely ignored (no warnings or errors, unlike all other conversions)

 ### 2. Design a structure that supports those rules